 Our Core Values

-Our Core values are derived from the acronym P.E.R.I.O.D
+Our core values are based on the acronym P.E.R.I.O.D

 P

-Providing free sanitary pads to young schoolgirls and making them accessible.
+Providing free sanitary pads to young schoolgirls and ensuring they are easily accessible.

 E

-Educating and mentoring young African schoolgirls on periods, puberty, and sexual and reproductive health and rights topics in the most innovative way possible.
+Educating and mentoring young African schoolgirls on periods, puberty, and sexual and reproductive health and rights in the most innovative way.

 R

-Raising awareness of the importance of menstrual hygiene for young schoolgirls.
+Raising awareness about the importance of menstrual hygiene for young schoolgirls.

 I

-Instilling the self-confidence that young schoolgirls need to succeed in the future.
+Instilling the self-confidence young schoolgirls need to succeed in the future.

 O